Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Introduction

 \section{Introduction}

-Over the past decade, deep neural networks~\cite{resnet,densenet,vit,swin,convnext} have become the leading performers in various vision recognition tasks.
-Despite being trained on extensive datasets from source domains, these models often suffer significant performance declines when tested on shifted target-domain data~\cite{ganin2015unsupervised,cycada,kundu2020universal,li2020model,liang2020we}.
-These domain shifts, which are common in real-world scenarios, include image corruptions~\cite{inc,incbar} and adversarial attacks~\cite{inw}.
-Consequently, deploying these source models to make predictions on shifted target data necessitates the development of effective adaptation techniques to ensure the alignment between the domains of the model and data.

-Test-time adaptation (TTA)~\cite{bn1,bn2,tent,cotta,memo,ttt,maettt,difftta,diffpure,dda,gda} is an emerging research area aimed at addressing domain shifts when evaluating source models on target data with unknown shifts.
-Generally, TTA frameworks can be categorized into two main types: 1) \textbf{Source-to-target frameworks} (\cref{fig:motivation}a): These methods iteratively adapt the weights of source models to better match the target data distribution, and 2) \textbf{Target-to-source frameworks} (\cref{fig:motivation}b): These approaches project target data back to their source-domain counterparts, enabling predictions within the source domain.
+Test-Time Adaptation (TTA)~\cite{bn1,tent,cotta,memo,ttt,maettt,diffpure,dda,gda} is an emerging research field that tackles domain misalignment when source models are evaluated on shifted target data.
+Unlike traditional domain adaptation (DA)~\cite{ganin2015unsupervised,saito2018maximum,long2018conditional} and source-free adaptation (SFA)~\cite{liang2020we,kundu2020universal,li2020model}, TTA addresses more practical scenarios where neither source data nor complete target data are accessible.
+Instead, the adaptation relies solely on streaming batches of target data.

-Traditional TTA methods (\cref{fig:motivation}a)~\cite{bn1,bn2,tent,cotta,memo,ttt,maettt,difftta} typically employ the source-to-target model adaptation framework.
-These approaches continuously update the weights of source models by processing batches of target data streams.
-Since target data lack annotations, the adaptation process relies either on updating the model's batch-wise statistics~\cite{bn1,bn2,tent,cotta}, or on conducting additional unsupervised or self-supervised auxiliary tasks \cite{ttt,maettt,difftta}.
-However, target data batches may not accurately represent the true distribution of the target domain, particularly when batches are small or exhibit class imbalances.
-Consequently, traditional model-adaptation-based TTA methods are highly sensitive to both the amount and order of the target data stream.
+Traditional TTA methods (\cref{fig:motivation}a)~\cite{bn1,bn2,tent,cotta,memo,ttt,maettt,difftta} typically employ a \textit{source-to-target} model adaptation framework.
+These approaches continuously update the source model weights by processing target data batches.
+Without annotations, the adaptation process relies either on batch-wise updates of model statistics~\cite{bn1,bn2,tent,cotta}, or unsupervised or self-supervised auxiliary tasks~\cite{ttt,maettt,difftta}.
+However, small or imbalanced batches may poorly represent the target domain, making these approaches sensitive to the amount and order of the data stream~\cite{tent,dda,unitta}.
+For instance, adapting the model with batches containing data from only a single category can lead to overfitting.